abhisheks008/ML-Crate/Body Fat Prediction/README.md

     ├── README.md                       # Model Documentation
 ├── Images/
-    ├── README.md                       # Has links for images of plots (Data visualization) and Web App's working ├── Dataset/
+    ├── README.md                       # Has links for images of plots (Data visualization) and Web App's working ├── Web App/                        # Has images of Web App's working ├── Dataset/
     ├── bodyfat.csv                     # Body fat dataset - CSV file
     ├── README.md                       # Has Kaggle link for the Dataset